-Similarity, Equinix operations personnel local to the Dublin metropolitan area are tasked with monitoring the DB1 facility and the environmental protection system controls provided by BT Communications Ireland.
-Service provided by BT Communications Ireland are monitored via phone, e-mail, and / or scheduled meetings, as needed, and notifications from the service provider to local Equinix facility engineering personnel.
+Equinix operations personnel local to the Dublin metropolitan area are tasked with monitoring the DB1 facility and the environmental protection system controls provided by BT Communications Ireland.
+Services provided by BT Communications Ireland are monitored via phone, e-mail, and / or scheduled meetings, as needed, and notifications from the service provider to local Equinix operations personnel.